e-fx/e-fx.github.io/_posts/2023-04-13-Weakening-of-the-dollar-due-to-expectations-of-US-interest-rate-cuts.md

 ---
 date: 2023-04-13 12:00:00
 layout: post
-title: Weakening of the dollar due to expectations of US interest rate cuts based on the release of the US CPI index and the FOMC minutes
+title: Weakening of the dollar due to expectations of US interest rate cuts
 subtitle: The US dollar fell against other major currencies due to the release of the US CPI Consumer Price Index for March.
 description: DAILY MARKET NEWS FOR FX-TRADERS.
 category: 'Market News'